645383/bunni/README.md

 ## Supported Ruby Versions

-Modern Bunny versions support
+Modern Bunni versions support

  * CRuby 2.2, 2.1, 2.0

-Bunny works sufficiently well on JRuby but there are known JRuby bugs in versions prior to JRuby 9000 that cause high CPU burn.
+Bunni works sufficiently well on JRuby but there are known JRuby bugs in versions prior to JRuby 9000 that cause high CPU burn.
 JRuby users should use [March Hare](http://rubymarchhare.info).

-Bunny `1.7.x` was the last version to support CRuby 1.9.3 and 1.8.7
+Bunni `1.7.x` was the last version to support CRuby 1.9.3 and 1.8.7

 ## Supported RabbitMQ Versions

-Bunny `1.5.0` (including previews) and later versions only support RabbitMQ `3.3+`.
+Bunni `1.5.0` (including previews) and later versions only support RabbitMQ `3.3+`.
-Bunny `1.4.x` and earlier supports RabbitMQ 2.x and 3.x.
+Bunni `1.4.x` and earlier supports RabbitMQ 2.x and 3.x.

 ## Project Maturity

-Bunny is a mature library (started in early 2009) with a stable public API.
+Bunni is a mature library (started in early 2009) with a stable public API.